YJPL/Supply/README.md

 Supply is an e-commerce template for [Jekyll](https://jekyllrb.com/) + [Gumroad](https://gumroad.com), designed with [Tachyons CSS](https://github.com/tachyons-css/tachyons).

-If you are a Gumroad creator, you can use Supply with Jekyll to display products within your site or blog.
+If you are a Gumroad creator, you can use Supply with Jekyll to display and sell products on your site or blog.

 [Demo Site with documentation](https://supply.templates.supply)